CodingfulAlt/Cairn/README.md

 - [ ] Backup & restore (export / import data)
 - [ ] Notes for individual check-ins
 - [ ] Wear OS companion tile

 ---

+## Privacy Policy

+Cairn is designed with complete user privacy in mind:

+- **100% Local Storage** — All habit entries, check-ins, and user settings are stored exclusively inside a local database on your Android device.
+- **No Network Traffic** — The application operates completely offline and does not transmit data to any external server or cloud service.
+- **Zero Data Collection** — No personal information, usage analytics, or crash reports are tracked, collected, or shared.

+---